cuongndc9/greeting_cli/README.md

 MIT © [Cuong Tran](https://github.com/103cuong)

 <!-- INSPIRATIONAL_QUOTE_START -->
-> "The only way to do great work is to love what you do." - Steve Jobs
+> "The future belongs to those who believe in the beauty of their dreams." - Eleanor Roosevelt
 <!-- INSPIRATIONAL_QUOTE_END -->